 Sweet Fennel Essential Oil Health Benefits Explained

 One of the most important ingredients I find myself adding to almost every curry I make is Fennel because it tastes similar to anise.
 It is both sweet and savory, so it can really balance out a dish.
-The added benefit of Fennel is that it grows like a weed – and I mean that in the best possible way.
-I started with two plants in my garden a year ago, and now I have to constantly trim the new sprouts as I have quite a small garden – but I can honestly say that I got my money’s worth.
+The benefit of Fennel is that it grows like a weed – and I mean that in the best possible way.
+I started with two plants in my garden a year ago.
+Now I have to constantly trim the new sprouts as I have quite a small garden.
+Honestly, I can now say that I got my money’s worth.

 The beauty of this plant is that practically every part of it can be used for something.
-It can be eaten, either raw, or used as a herb/spice for a variety of dishes – you’re not only limited to curries.
+You can eat it, either raw, or used as a herb/spice for a variety of dishes.
 In fact, the Fennel plant has been used in desserts such as licorice candy, cakes, sorbet and even in shortbread – not to mention the many other savory dishes this herb can be used in.

-Fennel is native to Southern Europe and part of the Mediterranean basin, but is currently cultivated around the world in parts of Northern Africa, Australia and even Northern America.
-It is easy to cultivate in large amounts because it takes well to most soil types (even dry, acidic soils) and is quite a resistant plant – it can last well during times of drought or low rain.
+Fennel is native to Southern Europe and part of the Mediterranean basin, but cultivates around the world in parts of Northern Africa, Australia and even Northern America.
+It is easy to cultivate in large amounts because it takes well to most soil types (even dry, acidic soils).
+It is quite a resistant plant – it can last well during times of drought or low rain.

 Because of the plants high rate of growth due to seed cultivation, it has also been deemed an invasive species in many of these parts – but where many see a problem – I see an opportunity.

 If the plant didn’t have as many uses as it does, I would be quick to label it as invasive – largely because it grows so fast.
-But the awesome thing about Fennel is, as I mentioned, that every part of it can be used – even in it’s raw, natural form.
+But the awesome thing about Fennel is that every part of it has use – even in it’s raw, natural form.
 So perhaps, instead of treating it like we would most invasive species by cutting, burning and poisoning them, I suggest incorporating them into our daily diet in as many ways as possible.

 This, as a means of limiting their growth.
-In other words, when you see the plant growing on the roadside on a hiking trail, pluck it straight out of the ground (root included) and take it home.
-You can use it in your teas, soups, curries, desserts and even to make a really potent essential oil out of.
+In other words, pluck the plant straight out of the ground (root included) and take it home.
+You can use it in your teas, soups, curries, desserts and even to make a really potent essential oil.
 This is the real gold of the Fennel plant and I’ll be focusing on why I say that, below.
 So keep scrolling!

 What Is Sweet Fennel Essential Oil And How Is It Made?